‘Arrow’ Brings Katie Cassidy Back, But With A Twist

 Katie Cassidy Comes Back To Arrow As A Regular

 As a part of the DC Entertainment universe, Arrow keeps its fans on their toes with twists and unexpected character changes along a path of an ever expanding story arc, so killing off Katie Cassidy’s character and bringing the actress back in a new role might just be considered business as usual.
-Arrow executive producer Marc Guggenheim tells Entertainment Weekly that the writers are essentially slaves to the story, taking events wherever chance leads them, and explains last season’s story arc necessitated the death of Laurel Lance, a.k.a.
+Arrow executive producer Marc Guggenheim told Entertainment Weekly that the writers are essentially slaves to the story, taking events wherever chance leads them, and explains last season’s story arc necessitated the death of Laurel Lance, a.k.a.
 Black Canary.

 Guggenheim also shared that, even as they wrote out the death of Cassidy’s character, they knew they were going to find a way to bring her back in some fashion.
 Upon the death of Black Canary, Katie’s co-stars expressed admiration of Katie as an actress and regretted losing her, so it seems everyone connected with Arrow was eager to bring her back.

-“We couldn’t be more thrilled to welcome Katie back to Arrow as Black Siren, though as her appearances on Arrow and Legends of Tomorrow this season show, she never really left the family,” says Marc, who oversees Arrow and Legends of Tomorrow.
+“We couldn’t be more thrilled to welcome Katie back to Arrow as Black Siren, though as her appearances on Arrow and Legends of Tomorrow this season show, she never really left the family,” said Marc, who oversees Arrow and Legends of Tomorrow.

 In fact, Black Siren will be a more stable role for Cassidy.
 Previously, Katie has been a recurring character on Arrow, but, beginning with the final two episodes of this season and returning for season 6, Katie Cassidy will be a series regular as Black Siren.